mngugi/Walk_Throughs/HackDNA_Fundamentals/PART2/HackDNA-PART2.md

 Notably:

-- No SUID `find`
+- No SUID `find.`
 - No SUID shell binaries
-- Presence of `crontab`
+- Presence of `crontab.`
-- Presence of active cron daemon
+- Presence of an active cron daemon

 ---